binerogroup/documentation/networking/subnet/subnet-format.rst

 A B-class network has 65534 usable addresses.
 A C-class network has 255 usable addresses.
 This meant that addresses where most often not optimally assigned.

-An organisation that needed to have for instance 75.000 IP addresses  would instead get 16777214 (as a B-class network would have been to small).
+An organisation that needed to have for example 75.000 IP addresses  would instead get 16777214 (as a B-class network would have been to small).

 An organisation that needed 300 IP addresses would instead get 65534.
 This was not considered an issue in the early